 If your site needs to use the metadata from a SAS Metadata Repository in another type of repository or application, you can export the repository's metadata to a file.
 The export function exports the entire contents of a repository (other than dependent data) to an export file.
 The basic SAS Management Console install supports exporting to the Common Warehouse Metamodel (CWM) format.
-You can add additional export formats by installing the Model Bridge software from Meta Integration.
-You can download Model Bridge from Meta Integration's Web site at www.metaintegration.net.
-If you installed the Meta Integration software for metadata import, the formats are already available for the export function.
+You can add additional export formats by installing the SAS Metadata Bridges.
+To obtain the SAS Metadata Bridges, go to http://support.sas.com/metabridges or contact your SAS Account Executive.
+If you installed the SAS Metadata Bridges for metadata import, the formats are already available for the export function.